 Inside the market are these many stalls offering Vietnamese food.
 We didn’t try them but they seemed to be popular with both foreigners and locals alike.

 At the front of the market is this ancient well, approximately one of eighty in Hoi An.

 Hoi An at Night

-As described at the top of this post, Hoi An is at its most magical at night.
+As described at the top of this post, Hoi An Ancient Town is most magical at night.
 Drinking beers and watching sampans go by at one of the many restaurants overlooking the Thu Bon River is a great way to while away the time.
-We sat by the riverbanks and watch the sun go down before exploring the Ancient Town at night.
+We sat by the riverbanks and watched the sun go down before exploring the Ancient Town at night.